Tell the USDA to Do Its Job: Protect Consumers, Not the Biotech Industry!

 Letter

-I am writing to ask you to reject the USDA’s proposed rule to “modernize” the regulatory process for genetically modified organisms by effectively allowing biotech corporations to “self-regulate.”
+I am writing to ask you to halt the USDA’s efforts to “modernize” the regulatory process for genetically modified organisms by effectively allowing biotech corporations to “self-regulate.”

 As new genetic engineering techniques are developed, the public should expect the USDA to exercise even greater caution and oversight over these technologies, not less.
 It is naive and irresponsible to assume that corporations will put public safety concerns ahead of corporate profits.

-As a safety-conscious food consumer, and a public citizen whose concerns about the environment range from species extinction, soil degradation and air and water pollution, I expect taxpayer-funded agencies like the USDA to protect human and environmental health, not corporate profits.
+As a safety-conscious food consumer whose concerns about the environment range from species extinction and soil degradation to air and water pollution, I expect taxpayer-funded agencies like the USDA to protect human and environmental health, not corporate profits.

 I also expect the USDA to protect organic farmers, whose crops are threatened by cross-pollination of unregulated, untested GMOs.

-More GMO commodity crops and other foods are not the answer to world, or U.S. hunger.
-What we need are better policies that support farmers who build soil health (not degrade it) and grow nutrient-dense food for their communities without polluting our waterways.
+More GMO commodities are not the answer to world—or U.S.—hunger.
+What we need is better support for farmers who build soil health (not degrade it) and grow nutrient-dense food for their communities without polluting our waterways.

 I call on the USDA to strengthen, not weaken, the review process for all GMO crop and food technologies.
 This is a reasonable expectation for a government agency whose job is to protect the public.